ibm-cloud-docs/vmwaresolutions/vcenter/vcenter_chg_impact.md

 The following table lists the operations that might be impacted if the SSO administrator changes VMware vCenter Server resources outside of the {{site.data.keyword.vmwaresolutions_short}} console.
 If a solution to recover is available, it is provided as well.

-The following table is applicable to instances deployed in V1.8 and earlier, in addition to instances deployed in V1.8 and earlier and then upgraded to V1.9 or later.
+The following table is applicable to instances deployed in V1.8 and earlier, including the ones that were initially deployed in V1.8 and earlier and then upgraded to V1.9 or later.

 | Attempted change  | Impacted operations  | Severity  | Recovery method  |
 |:------------- |:------------- |:--------------|:--------------|